vitaut/vitaut.net/_posts/2023-06-04-printing-double.md

 hexfloat: 0x1.3494a9b171bf5p+144
 ```

-**Conclusion**: 8/10 because it is gives currect but suboptimal result
+**Conclusion**: 8/10 because it is gives correct but suboptimal result

 [The method that I'd recommend](https://stackoverflow.com/a/65329803/471164) is,
 of course, using C++20 [`std::format`](